 I saw this sketchbook on YouTube (watching illustrator vlogs is my favorite Sunday afternoon activity :-).
 Everyone seemed lyrical about this sketchbook, because the paper prevents ink from bleeding through and even promises 'No show thru' on the back.

 I quickly ordered one and my expectations were high.
 Too high.
-Indeed alcohol markers don't bleed through or show on the other side of the paper, no matter how many time you layer the ink.
-I think there is some kind of coating on the paper that prevents this.
+Indeed alcohol markepapers don't bleed through or show on the other side of the paper, no matter how many times you layer the ink.
+I believe there is some kind of coating in between the paper that prevents this.
 Very nice, but that coating is also the problem.
 The result became very streaky.
-The ink seems to stay on the paper, so it doesn't blend well or even forms a shiny layer sometimes.
+The ink seems to stay on the paper, so it doesn't blend well or sometimes even forms a shiny layer on top.
 The promised 'flat lay' is also disappointing.
 A great sketchbook for fineliners for example, but unfortunately not for my alcohol markers.

-A last minute addition to this blog and what a great one!
+A last minute addition to this blog and a good one!

-A week ago I received the newsletter of Hobbyshop-online, announcing that they had new sketchbooks by the brand Clairefontaine in their shop.
-Clairefontaine is known from the Rhodia paper (very nice for brush pens and calligraphy) and the Paint On paper, which I like to use for mixed media.
+While working on this blog, I received the newsletter of Hobbyshop-online, announcing that they had new sketchbooks by the brand Clairefontaine in their shop.
+Clairefontaine is known for the Rhodia paper (very nice for brush pens and calligraphy) and the Paint On paper, which I like to use for mixed media.
 This new sketchbook is specially made for alcohol markers.
 With paper that is not bleeding through and is suitable for double-sided use.
 I immediately send an e-mail to Hobbyshop-online to ask if they'd like me to review the sketchbook.
 The next day I found one on my doormat (thank you!).

-Because of my experience with the Rendr sketchbook I was sceptical.
+Because of my experience with the Rendr sketchbook I was skeptical.
 I opened the Comic Book at the back to swatch some colors (I always swatch on the last page) and the first color bled through immediately.
 Say what?!
-I checked again...only to find out that the first and last sheet are thinner sheets of paper.
+I checked again...only to find out that the first and last sheets are thinner sheets of paper.
 Oops, my mistake ;-).